Are you ready to read the ultimate guide on things to do in Isla Mujeres?

 Make sure you include eating in a local restaurant in your things to do in Isla Mujeres, at least once!
 An awesome place to experience the local vibe and taste some authentic Mexican cuisines such as fish tacos, ceviche and enchiladas is the Mercado Municipal, located in the heart of Isla Mujeres Centro.

-Come here for breakfast or lunch and enjoy super cheap prices and some people-watching opportunities!
+Come here for breakfast or lunch and enjoy super low prices and some people-watching opportunities!

 Location | Mercado Municipila Isla Mujeres